hashicorp/setup-packer/README.md

 # GitHub Action: setup-packer

-The `hashicorp/setup-packer` Action sets up the `nomad-pack` CLI in your GitHub Actions workflow by adding the binary to `PATH`.
+The `hashicorp/setup-packer` Action sets up the `packer` CLI in your GitHub Actions workflow by adding the binary to `PATH`.

 ## Table of Contents